IndaPlus22/olleth-simulation/README.md

 # olleth-simulation
-Particle Simulation in rust

 The particle simulation runs on bevy, a relativly new rust game engine.
+The example folder contains the different stages of completetion.

+###Example Folder
+* simple.rs - Simplest example of how bevy operates.
+* particle_collisions.rs - checks that the collision physics is operating correctly.
+* different_masses.rs - checks if the physics behind particles with the different masses works arcordingly.
+* marble_pour.rs - A simple testing ground for particle system.
+* ball_stacking.rs - Work in Progress...

 ## Main function
 To create a new program you need to create a app. to develop it you'll need to add resources, plugins that handles the underlying functions of your program. add_systems handles all functions that control what happens on the frontend for example, spawning in marbles and despawning them.
 I have also added a startup system which gets added before all other systems using .add_startup system.
 Dont forget to add the .run() in the end for the app to run!